jindrichmynarz/dissertation/parts/introduction.md

 A key part of this research are the similarity metrics for multidimensional and heterogeneous data described using RDF.

-To frame matchmaking within the process of demand meeting supply, it occurs during the information phase, in which *"participants to the market seek potential partners"* ([Di Noia et al., 2004](#DiNoia2004)).
-In this sense, demands for products and services correspond to information needs and the aim of matchmaking is to retrieve the information that will satisfy them.

 <!-- Problem statement -->

 General problems: